 Serious side effects can also occur, such as an infusion reaction, worsening of inflammatory bowel disease (IBD), and low blood sugar.

 People with moderate to severe TED may take corticosteroids to help decrease inflammation and swelling.
-Although corticosteroids can help with symptoms related to inflammation, they have not been proven to help to improve TED symptoms in formal clinical trials.
+Although corticosteroids can help with symptoms related to inflammation, they haven’t been shown to help improve TED symptoms in formal clinical trials.

 Examples of common corticosteroids used to treat TED include prednisone and methylprednisolone.